Migrating GOTM from MySQL to Turso

 Fortunately, a lot of the MySQL schema was easily translatable to SQLite.
 I only had to handle a few things:

 And I think that’s about it.
 It was fairly painless.
-I wrote a simple script that move the data of every table from the MySQL server to Turso.
+I wrote a simple script that moved the data of every table from the MySQL server to Turso.

 How’s it Going?